atsaotsao/my-website/content/index.md

 It's space that mirrors more closely the online and even offline spaces that I gravitate towards lately: spaces that feels off the busier streets and one that grounded in an intentional stillness & quiet.

-One that feels cozy, warm, and hopefully invites you to kick back with a hot tea in hand to stay, wander, and hopefully find something (maybe even a gift) that one can bring home wit them.
+One that feels cozy, warm, and hopefully invites you to kick back with a hot tea in hand to stay, wander, and hopefully find something (maybe even a gift) that one can bring home with them.

 This is a space that is constantly evolving because I am constantly evolving.

 I hope you find what you need here.
 Here are some places you may want to start:
-- Learn more about what i'm doing [now](now.md)
+- Learn more about what i'm doing [now](now.md) and peruse my core [principles](principles.md)
-- Read about where I'm at with my [[coaching]] or one of my favorite poems I've writted called [the joy of being me](my%20writing/the%20joy%20of%20being%20me.md)
+- Read about my [[coaching]] work or my most recent [thoughts](my%20writing/index.md)
-- Enjoy some of [[my art]] or listen to [my playlists](my%20playlists/index.md)
+- Enjoy some of [my art](my%20art/index.md) or listen to [my playlists](my%20playlists/index.md)

 If you want to see more of me you can always come say hi on [Instagram](https://www.instagram.com/atsaotsao/), [TikTok](https://www.tiktok.com/@atsaotsao?lang=en), [Youtube](https://www.youtube.com/@atsaotsao), or [Linkedin](https://www.linkedin.com/in/andrew-tsao/)